Architecture

 - Single-user, single-workstation

-Cloud Mode (Experimental)
+Cloud Adapter (Experimental)

+Activated automatically when a config contains apiUrl and token fields.
 Uses the Rediacc API for state management and team collaboration.

 - State stored in the cloud API